georgesak/home-assistant-tcp-bridge/custom_components/tcp_bridge/README.md

 ### Home Assistant Services Provided by TCP Bridge

-The component exposes two services that can be called from Home Assistant automations, scripts, or developer tools:
+The component exposes the following services that can be called from Home Assistant automations, scripts, or developer tools:

 #### `tcp_bridge.update_all_monitored`